kmwang123/cme211-notes/lecture-18/lecture-18.md

 * A function *definition* is the code that implements the function

-* It is legal to call a function if it has been defined or *declared* previously
+* It is legal to call a function if it has been defined or *declared* previously (in the same C++ source file)

-* A function *declaration* specifies the function name, input argument type(s), and output type.
+* See example below: A function *declaration* specifies the function name, input argument type(s), and output type.
 The function *declaration* need not specify the implementation (code) for the function.